-Four IDF soldiers were killed during combat in southern Lebanon, the military said, as fighting continues along the northern border.
+Four IDF commandos were killed in fighting in southern Lebanon, the military said Tuesday, as combat continued along the northern front.

 The IDF said one additional soldier was seriously wounded, while another soldier and a reservist were moderately injured.
 All were evacuated to a hospital for treatment, and their families were notified.